michaelgraemeshort/michaelgraemeshort.github.io/_posts/2022-08-16-decorators.md

 Note:
 - `wrapper` can now accept any number of positional and keyword arguments, by using the `*` and `**` operators. `multiply` can therefore be used to decorate other functions with other parameters.
 - `wrapper` has been decorated with `functools.wraps` and the name of the wrapped function.
-Without this, if you call `help` or `__doc__` on the wrapped function, you will get the docstring of the wrapper instead.
+Without this, if you query the metadata of the wrapped function (for example, with `help` or `__name__`), you will get the metadata of the wrapper instead.

 **Addendum: Stacking Decorators**